josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 As an example, a Starlink laser terminal connection might allow for a 1m resolution image delivered within a day to become a 50cm image delivered in near real-time, **corresponding to a ~7x increase in value.** Effects like these will allow for higher margin businesses which at the same time provide a larger consumer surplus.

-Of course, this is an analysis based on currently availabe data products, saying nothing of the fundamentally new products that various companies and private organizations will be willing to shell out for.
+Of course, this is an analysis based on currently availabe data products, saying nothing of the fundamentally new products that various companies and private organizations will be willing to shell out for. -->

-## Quantifying the Impact of Constellations
+## Quantifying the Impact on Earth Observation

-In an industry where [even the most well established firms](https://s29.q4cdn.com/903184914/files/doc_financials/2023/q4/Planet-Fiscal-4Q-23-and-Full-Year-2023-Update-Presentation.pdf) are on track to \$40 million in 2024, quantifying claims is critical.
-Despite many years of effort, it has been difficult to fully capture the value of this technology.
+In an industry where [even the most well established firms](https://s29.q4cdn.com/903184914/files/doc_financials/2023/q4/Planet-Fiscal-4Q-23-and-Full-Year-2023-Update-Presentation.pdf) are on track to \$40 million in 2024, quantifying claims is critical - despite many years of effort, it has been difficult to fully capture the value of this technology.
 However, there are some quantitative reasons to believe this transformation will have real effects.

 The value landscape of satellite images is highly multi-dimensional - resolution, spectrum, coverage, and revisit time all combine in nonlinear ways to determine the value of an image.
 Focusing on any one parameter, though, it becomes clear that image value scales rapidly with increasing quality.
-Although on some level,

-By focusing our analysis on a single parameter at a time, though, we can gain some insight.
-Considering only visual spectrum images, we can see that the value of satellite imagery increases dramatically with resolution.
-While resolution is limited by hardware, reduction in the cost of transmitting that data will no doubt push more imagery products into the exponential part of the curve.
+Although on some level resolution and imagery type are limited by optical hardware, simplified hardware design and the removal of bandwidth constraints will no doubt push more imagery products into the exponential part of the curve.

 ![resolution_cost](/assets/constellation/resolution_cost.png){: width="500px" .align-center}[^8]